TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 <button onclick="handleNoCode()">I don't have a code</button>
 ```

-There's also a *hidden* email input
+There's also a *hidden* email input.

-When you click it, an email input appears.

 ```html
 <form